Federação Brasileira pelo Progresso Feminino: 2nd Conference for Women's Progress (1931)

 Between 19 and 30 July 1931, the 2nd Conference for Women's Progress was held in Rio de Janeiro.
 This time, the focus of discussions were labor issues.
 Issues such as protection of mothers and childhood, education - with a focus on comprehensive education - and instruction for women were also debated.

 Achievements

 In the Federation's campaign for the expansion of women's rights, among their greatest achievements were the universal female vote - won in 1932 - and access to education.

 Women's University Union

 Founded on 13 January 1929 by the Federation, its objective was to coordinate the efforts of women who had graduated or were enrolled in higher education in order to promote collaboration among them so that together they would defend their interests in the professions, develop the intellectuality of women in Brazil and contribute to the progress of women in the country.
 The University Union helped women who entered higher education to overcome barriers imposed by society.
 The group's actions stood out in law, engineering and science courses.

+Federation members of the Union included Orminda Ribeiro Bastos (lawyer), Herminia de Assis (doctor), Myrthes de Campos (lawyer), Maria Alexandrina Ferreira Chaves (lawyer), Juana Lopes (doctor), Bertha Lutz (zoologist), Heloisa Marinho (professor), Carmen Portinho (civil engineer), Maria Ramalho (lawyer), Amélia Sapienza (civil engineer), Nathercia da Cunha Silveira (lawyer) and Emilia Snethlage (naturalist and ornithologist).